kobman/KOBman/CONTRIBUTE.md

 We keep a distinction between New Features and Bugs/Issues.
 We try to minimise the noise in our Github Issues stream by first having a conversation on [KOBMAN!
 Whatsapp Group](https://chat.whatsapp.com/El6d3aAc6pYLEDEdQPVABY).

-- User Issues can be raised in our section.
+- User Issues can be raised in our issue section.
 - New Features or Enhancements can be discussed in our issue section.

 After accepting a new feature or confirming that a bug was found, an Issue may be raised filling in the provided Issue Template on the Kobman issue tracker.